Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 If someone was not vaccinated between ages 9-12, vaccination is approved through age 26 for everyone and for some people who are 27-45 years old.

+The Centers for Disease Control and Prevention (CDC) recommends 2 doses of the HPV vaccine for children and teens ages 9 -14, and 3 doses are recommended at age 15 and older or for people who are immunocompromised.
 For healthy children ages 9-14, HPV vaccination is given through 2 doses over a 6-month period if the first shot is given before the 15th birthday.

 More than 200 types of HPV exist.
 Of those, 40 types are easily spread through sexual contact, including vaginal, anal, or oral sex or finger-to-genital contact.
 Direct sexual contact of the skin and mucous membrane causes the virus to transfer from an infected person to a partner.